gisogrimm/ovbox/INSTALL.md

 ## ovbox installer script

 At this point you may try to use our installer script.
 If everything goes well, you will have a ready-to-use ovbox.
-It may take several hours to run.
+It may take about one hour to run.
 To use the installer script, type these commands as user pi:
 ````
 wget https://github.com/gisogrimm/ovbox/raw/master/installovbox.sh
 . installovbox.sh